TRIQS/ctseg/doc/index.rst

 :math:`\mathcal{U}_{ab} (\tau)` and  :math:`\mathcal{J}_{a}^{\xi} (\tau)` are the (dynamical) density-density and spin-spin interactions, respectively.

-The CTSEG-J solver carries out a double expansion in the hybridization term and in the perpendicular spin-spin interaction term to obtain the fully interacting impurity Green's function :math:`G(\tau)` and a range of other observables.
+The CTSEG solver carries out a double expansion in the hybridization term and in the perpendicular spin-spin interaction term to obtain the fully interacting impurity Green's function :math:`G(\tau)` and a range of other observables.
 Learn how to use it in the :ref:`documentation`.